jakoch/php-wasm-devbox/playground/readme.md

   - Show PHP function signatures and documentation tooltips in the editor
   - using Monaco’s hover provider or similar?
 - [ ] accessibility improvements: Ensure the playground is usable with screen readers and keyboard navigation.
+- [ ] display the "auto run" interval and last exec time, maybe with "flashing dot" exec indication?

 ## Todo